apache/mynewt-site/docs/os/tutorials/blinky_primo.md

 <br>

 If you are using the OpenOCD debugger, run the `newt debug primoblinky` command and issue the highlighted command at the (gdb) prompt:

+**Note:** The output of the debug session below is for Mac OS and Linux platforms.
+On Windows, openocd and gdb are started in separate Windows Command Prompt terminals, and the terminals are automatically closed when you quit gdb.
+In addition,  the output of openocd is logged to the openocd.log file in your project's base directory instead of the terminal.

 ```hl_lines="11"
 $newt debug primoblinky